 A significant number of these readmissions have a nutrition component, which includes chronic obstructive pulmonary disease (COPD), malnutrition, pressure ulcers, and heart failure.

 The consultant dietitian has an important overview of the health and nutritional condition of the long-term care resident.
 This nutrition expertise can save a facility the financial penalties that could occur.

 The dietitian is prepared to actively participate in the quality assurance and performance improvement team of the organization.

 Many health care providers have some education in nutrition.
-The dietitian, however, is recognized as the food and nutrition expert.
+The dietitian is the food and nutrition expert.

-Dietitians are also knowledgeable about nutrient composition and preparation of food, and the many factors that affect food and nutrition behavior of people across the life cycle.
+Dietitians are also knowledgeable about nutrient composition and preparation of food, and the many factors that affect food and nutrition behavior of people across the life cycle, including older adults.

 Finally, they have the skills to translate scientific information into laymen’s terms and assist individuals in gaining knowledge and improve decision making.